Cold, Flu, COVID. We are here to help.

 “Vaccines protect you and others too.
 Crowfoot Village Family Practice supports vaccination as an important part of community health.”

 It’s always our priority to keep staff and patients safe, while also ensuring we align our precautions with the latest evidence and guidance.
-If you have an in-person appointment at our clinic, please note the following:
+Please note the following:

-When arriving at CVFP for a scheduled appointment, our reception team will complete a wellness screening at check-in
+When arriving at CVFP for a scheduled appointment, our reception team will complete an illness screening at check-in.
+Patients with respiratory (e.g. cold/flu/COVID) or gastrointestinal (e.g. nausea/vomiting/diarrhea) symptoms or a new rash will be offered a medical mask to wear.